Return to Product Reviews

 rv tirv pressure monitor system

 rv tire pressure monitoring systemPam and I upgraded our system to this new color monitor system with monitors that have replaceable batteries!
-Our old Pressure Pro system sensors died and I was hesitant to spend thirty-five dollars per sensor to get new ones, so we investigated other options.
-We came across this new system with an awesome color monitor and sensors that the batteries can be replaced by the owner.
-These were the features that really sold us:
+Our old Pressure Pro system sensors died, and I was hesitant to spend thirty-five dollars per sensor to get new ones, so we investigated other options.
+We came across this new system with an awesome color monitor and sensors so that the batteries can be replaced by the owner.
+These were the features that sold us:

 • The system reports temperature and pressure readings.